litprog/litprog/lit_v3/11_overview.md

 ### The `addto` Directive

-!!! note "This directive is pending further evaluation"
+!!! aside "This directive is pending further evaluation"

     Since you can always just edit the original block, the usefulness of this directive is questionable.
 This will be revisited after some